-Grades and Quality Points-The grading system consists of the symbols A, B, C, and D to indicate credit; F to indicate failure; W to indicate withdrawal without grade; and WF to indicate withdrawal failing.
+Grades and Quality Points-The grading system consists of the symbols A, B, C and D to indicate credit; F to indicate failure; W to indicate withdrawal without grade; WF to indicate withdrawal failing; and I to indicate incomplete.

 The value of each grade in quality points is as follows: For each quarter hour of credit, a grade of A entitles the student to four quality points; a grade of B, three quality points; a grade of C, two quality points; a grade of D, one quality point; a grade of F, no quality points.
-A total of 192 quality points is required for graduation.